Application of axiomatic formal theory to the Abraham--Minkowski controversy: Conservation Laws and Electrodynamics

-is obtained by integrating the energy density Eq.~(\ref{EQf5.08}) over all-space ${\sigma}$.
+conforms to the corrected spacetime conservation condition, Eq.~(\ref{EQw6.02}).
+The other conservation conditions, Eqs.~(\ref{EQw6.04})--(\ref{EQw6.06}), are also satisfied.
+Therefore, the macroscopic electromagnetic system, Eqs.~(\ref{EQw5.34}), is thermodynamically closed and Eq.~(\ref{EQw6.16}) is the traceless, diagonally symmetric, total energy--momentum tensor and the differential equation, Eq.~(\ref{EQw6.20}), is a tensor conservation law.

 All of the quantities that constitute the total energy density, total momentum density, and total energy--momentum tensor are electromagnetic quantities with the caveat that the gradient of the refractive index is small.
 Although rigorous results are restricted to a limiting case, the the real-world necessity of a non-zero gradient adds only a small perturbative effect.
-The opposite limit of a piecewise homogeneous medium without an antireflection coating will be considered in a separate article.
+The opposite limit of a piecewise homogeneous medium without an antireflection coating must be handled using Fresnel boundary conditions \cite{BIFresnel}.

-There are only two macroscopic fields in the theory, ${\bf \Pi}$ and ${\bf B}$, and we disavow the use of macroscopic fields ${\bf E}$ and ${\bf D}$ and the permittivity $\varepsilon$.
-Obviously, we would like to informally compare and contrast the new theory with Maxwellian continuum electrodynamics.
-There is sufficient commonality with the classic theories that simple phenomena like reflection, refraction, and wave velocity have equivalent formulations in the new theory.
-Informal relations aside, the macroscopic Maxwell equations, Eqs.~(\ref{EQt2.04}) or (\ref{EQt2.02}), cannot be derived as valid theorems from our new axioms, Eqs.~(\ref{EQf4.33}), and we cannot insert expressions that are derived from Maxwellian continuum electrodynamics into the new theory.